Common Treatments For PTSD Nightmares

 Nightmares and PTSD

 The nightmares that can accompany PTSD are very specific to the condition.
 The nightmares are a common symptom of PTSD, and they always involve elements of the actual event.
 For many with PTSD nightmares, the actual event is relived in the dream exactly as it occurred.
 PTSD nightmares can trigger many types of sleep problems from insomnia to ill health related to sleep deprivation.
-A licensed psychiatrist can help diagnose PTSD nightmares by studying the symptoms and ordering testing at a sleep center.
+A licensed therapist can help diagnose PTSD nightmares by studying the symptoms and ordering testing at a sleep center.

 Some who suffer from PTSD nightmares have nightmares every night; others have them less often.
 The number of nightmares and their frequency let the psychiatrist know which treatments will work best.
 Those with a high frequency of nightmares, or nightmares every night may need different medications than those who experience the nightmares less frequently.